- Why Colby?

 - Contact Admissions

-The average aid package awarded to 741 grant recipients in 2005-2006 was $28,720.
-In addition to Colby's own programs, these awards include the full range of federal and state financial aid programs, including Federal Pell Grants, Federal Supplemental Educational Opportunity Grants (FSEOG), Federal Perkins Loans, and Federal College Work-Study.
+The average aid package awarded to 740 grant recipients in 2006-2007 was $31,080.
+In addition to Colby’s own programs, these awards include the full range of federal and state financial aid programs, including Federal Pell Grants, Federal ACG and SMART Grants, Federal Supplemental Educational Opportunity Grants (FSEOG), Federal Perkins Loans, and Federal College Work-Study.
 Federal Stafford Loans also are available.

 Colby requires all aid applicants to submit the Free Application for Federal Student Aid (FAFSA) to the federal processor before February 1.
-On the basis of the FAFSA, parents' and students' tax returns, and either the Colby financial aid application or the College Scholarship Service Profile form, the College determines eligibility within the context of Colby policy and federal regulations.
+On the basis of the FAFSA, parents’ and students’ tax returns, the College Scholarship Service Profile form, and other forms that may be required for special circumstances, the College determines eligibility within the context of Colby policy and federal regulations.
 Students who do not apply for financial aid prior to admission will not be considered for Colby grant assistance for two award years, unless their family financial circumstances change unexpectedly and unavoidably.